You have a favorite brand, right? Everybody has one!

 Also, customer judgment based on a single interaction also makes it free of any prejudice or biases.

-Helps eliminate redundancies
+3. Helps eliminate redundancies

 Does the customer have to type more characters when a simple tap can save the effort?

-Improves product features
+4. Improves product features

 Based on the survey responses from customers, you can easily figure out existing workflows or processes that can be rewired to make it less effortless for customers.